Our courses

 Business Skills for the Fitness Professional

-Self-employment is a popular route for fitness professionals to take, so getting business basics right is important.
-This course is ideal if you are looking to develop the skills and confidence to manage your own tax, National Insurance, marketing, promotions and pricing strategy.
-You will find out about a wide range of areas including the legal obligations of running a business, brand management, generating leads and sales, performance monitoring, business planning, cash-flow and basic accounting.
+Self-employment is a popular route for fitness professionals to take, so getting business basics right is vital.
+This course is ideal if you are looking to develop the skills and confidence to manage your own marketing, promotions and pricing strategy, as well as keep on top of your National Insurance payments and tax.
+You will find out about the legal obligations of running a fitness business and how to plan for business success.

 Entry Requirements: Level 2 English